ELSA & Social & Emotional Support

 - Family matters

-Within our school we are also very fortunate to be able to offer our children two additional education extra activities to help support their social and emotional development alongside ELSA.
+Within our school we are also very fortunate to be able to offer our children extra activities to help support their social and emotional development alongside ELSA.
 Class teachers, alongside the Inclusion Leader, identify children to take part in these activities.

 Forest school is a long term educational process, which supports children and young people through different aspects of learning and development on a social, emotional and physical level in an outdoor, ideally woodland, environment.